 It's important not to rush into a settlement just because the insurance company has made you an offer.
 For most injured workers, this is their first workers' compensation experience and they do not know what is fair or unfair.
 The insurance company's goal is to get you to settle your case as quickly and inexpensively as possible.
 The less money you get for your injury, the more money the insurance company makes.
 The following are examples of the types of questions you should ask:

 - Will I need additional medical care in the future?
-If you and your doctor do not agree on whether you need additional medical treatment in the future, our lawyers can help you obtain an independent medical examination to determine whether future medical care should be discussed and included in your settlement.
+If you and your doctor do not agree on whether you need additional medical treatment in the future, our lawyers can help you obtain an independent medical examination to determine whether future medical treatment costs should be discussed and included in your settlement.

 - What does my permanent partial disability/impairment rating mean?
 The value of your settlement depends on the percentage of disability/impairment you have suffered as a result of your work injury.
 This is referred to as a permanent disability or impairment rating and this number is assigned by your treating physician.
 The higher your disability/impairment rating, the larger your lump-sum payment.
 There is often times a dispute about the appropriate disability/impairment rating between the insurance company and the injured worker.
 It is obviously the insurance company's goal to keep your disability rating as low as possible.
 It is our goal as your attorneys to ensure that your disability/impairment rating accurately and fairly represents the level of disability you have suffered from your work injury.